poutnikl/Trekking-Poutnik/README.md

-#### Trekking-Poutnik Brouter profile
+#### Trekking-Poutnik Brouter profile template for bikes

-Template for my custom Trekking bike profiles for  Brouter routing application on Android.
+This is a development version.
+You can easily derive up-to-date versions of my [bicycle profiles](https://github.com/poutnikl/Brouter-profiles/wiki/Bicycle-Trekking-profiles) based on the latest [Template file](https://raw.githubusercontent.com/poutnikl/Trekking-Poutnik/master/Trekking-Poutnik.brf).

-You can easily derive up-to-date versions of my [bicycle profiles](https://github.com/poutnikl/Brouter-profiles/wiki/Bicycle-Trekking-profiles) from the latest [Template file](https://raw.githubusercontent.com/poutnikl/Trekking-Poutnik/master/Trekking-Poutnik.brf).
 While saving, do not forget the .brf extension.

 |Profile name          |What to change                  |Comment                                              |
 |----------------------|--------------------------------|-----------------------------------------------------|